Clean Your PC — Steps to Help Fix and Speed Up Your Slow Computer

 The longer you use your PC, the slower its performance tends to become, which can lead to annoying system freezes and/or crashes.
 It's frustrating having to deal with a suddenly dysfunctional and increasingly slow computer.
 But there's hope in the form of key computer maintenance practices — e.g., scanning your computer for viruses and spyware, optimizing disk space and cleaning up junk files — that can speed up and improve your computer's performance.
-Below are seven problems and solutions to help clean, fix, and speed up your slow computer.
+Below are six problems and solutions to help clean, fix, and speed up your slow computer.

 Note: Before you begin cleaning your PC, it's best practice to save all of your important files on an external hard drive or backup software program.